 There’s only so much one patron can do for you.
 When the time comes, branch out and get to know others who can also help you.

 Overall, using “Pull” promotion should speed your upward motion through the hierarchy much faster and get you to your level quicker.

 How to get promoted slowly using “Push”

 The opposite of “Pull” promotion is “Push”.
-According to Peter’s this is the slower method of reaching your level of incompetence.
-The main reason for this is because in established organizations, the downward pressure of the seniority nullifies the upward force of this method.
+According to Peter’s, this is the slower method of reaching your level of incompetence.
+The main reason for this is that in established organizations, the downward pressure of the seniority nullifies the upward force of this method.

 Signs, symptoms and perils of push

 But why is this an issue?
-Well Peter’s explains that by increasing someone’s area of competence, it will result in a larger number of promotional steps to reach their level of incompetence.
-Think of it this way: Suppose a competent local sales person studies a foreign language to improve their prospects, it’s more likely they will have to fill multiple posts overseas; potentially being away from family and friends, only to reach their level of incompetence slower than if they used pull to help them ascend.
+Well, Peter’s explains that increasing someone’s area of competence, will result in a larger number of promotional steps to reach their level of incompetence.
+Think of it this way: Suppose a competent local salesperson studies a foreign language to improve their prospects, it’s more likely they will have to fill multiple posts overseas; potentially being away from family and friends, only to reach their level of incompetence slower than if they used to pull to help them ascend.